How Akkermansia Supports Gut Lining Health and the Oral–Gut Axis

 -

-epithelial and tight-junction integrity
+epithelial integrity and tight-junction regulation

 -